Professor Kyriakos Porfyrakis

 Coupling molecular spins to valley-spin qubits in carbon nanotubes

-Professor G. A. D. Briggs, Dr J. H. Warner, Dr K. Porfyrakis and Dr E. A. Laird
+Professor G. A. D. Briggs, Professor J. H. Warner, Professor K. Porfyrakis and Dr E. A. Laird

 Carbon-based quantum technologies require the ability to transfer quantum information from one form to another.
 Valley-spin qubits (so called because of the hybridisation between electron spin states and the valleys in the band structure of the nanotube) enable single states to be manipulated and measured in electron dipole spin resonance, but the coherence times are not long enough for scaleable quantum computing.
 Molecular qubits are known from ensemble experiments to have useful quantum coherence times, but to exploit these in useful devices we must have ways to measure them individually.
 By attaching molecules to the nanotube, and transferring quantum states between the nanotube and the molecule, it should be possible to exploit the best of each.
 The storage time can be increased a further thousandfold by using molecular nuclear spins as a further resource.